geokira/UberStatus/README.md

 [![Build Status](https://travis-ci.org/geokira/UberStatus.svg?branch=master)](https://travis-ci.org/geokira/UberStatus)
-#README
+#Uber Status Readme

-Important Note: This application is not ready for any kid of use.
+Important Note: This application is not ready for any kind of use.

-This is my first trial into the Ruby on Rails world.
-I want to create an app that will track status of enterprise level projects.
+Disclosure: I work in a fortune 500 company as a IT Project Manager.
+I am a rookie when it comes to Rails development.
+The only purpose of this project here is to solve a challenge I have at work with collecting status on large initiatives.

+Intent of the app: This app will try to collect status automatically and will provide transparency of these statuses.
+At this point the project is infant and I will recommend noone should use it.

+I am using Github thinking that I might get good tips from my peers that are experienced software developers, or other community experts that might be looking for someone to give a hand.

 ----